isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 prefer to memoize the function at only those points necessary.

-For functions with large input spaces, it would be quite wasteful to allocate a table large enough to memoize the whole function, and proceed to only cache a handful of points in it.
+For functions with large input spaces, it would be quite wasteful to allocate a table large enough to memoize the whole function but proceed to only cache a handful of points in it.
 Therefore, we conclude that different memoization strategies must result in different caching data structures.
 And in fact, this class of memoization strategies grows *fast*---corresponding to every possible